Phonics at school

 Everything CONNECTS: children connect sounds with mnemonic pictures; words with their meanings; and stories with the sounds they know.
 They connect their own experiences to the stories they read and learn to lift the words off the page.

-Children learn ONE thing at a time and practice it until it becomes second nature.
+Children learn ONE thing at a time and practise it until it becomes second nature.
 Interactive practice keeps children focused, and their capacity to learn develops exponentially.

 They learn at their GOLDILOCKS spot (not too easy, not too hard) with others at a similar challenge level.
 No time is wasted.